zcota/20170225/capstone/README.md

 3. Download the [gapminder](https://raw.githubusercontent.com/upendrak/advance_R/master/data/gapminder.csv) dataset using your favorite linux commands into `data` subfolder

-4. Create a function in Python that plots year on the x-axis and lifeExp on the y-axis for a particular country in Juypter notebook
+4. Create a function in Python that plots year on the x-axis and lifeExp on the y-axis for a particular country in a Juypter notebook

 5. Commit all the files and folder, the data folder, and the Jupyter notebook